 Building Blocks of Existence

 For followers of Sacred Geometry, the Seed of Life symbol contains the building blocks for existence.
 For those who believe in the divine creation of the Universe, the first step began with the creation of an octahedron.

 An octahedron is a shape that has eight faces, 12 edges, and six vertices.
-According to Sacred Geometry, a divine creator built the shape then spun it on its axis like a top.
+According to Sacred Geometry, a divine creator built the shape and then spun it on its axis like a top.
 From there, a sphere began to form, which held the consciousness of the Creator.
 The Creator then made a second sphere, which intersected with the first.

 The two spheres are represented by a symbol called a vesica piscis:

 Followers of Sacred Geometry believe these spheres were the blueprint for more complex structures, which formed life and the Universe.
 From the two spheres, the Creator added a third sphere that interconnected with the first two, and then a fourth, a fifth, and so on.